-Capacity and Succession Planning with the Senior Leadership Team recommenced following a hiatus of two years.
-The outcomes will be utilised to assess and ensure skills transfer and individual and team capability and capacity building.
-Leadership development and capacity building remains a high priority and the School maintains its commitment to developing and strengthening these skills and capabilities.
+Capacity and succession planning with the Senior Leadership Team continued in 2023, the outcomes of which are used to continually assess and ensure skills transfer, individual and team capability, and capacity building.
+Leadership development and capacity building remains a high priority, and the School maintains its commitment to this area.